LDAP Injection

 Secure Coding Practices

-Input Validation
+1. Input Validation

-- Implement strict whitelisting of allowed characters.
+- Implement strict whitelisting of allowed characters

-- Reject inputs containing special characters like
+- Reject inputs containing

-Query Construction
+2. Secure Query Construction

-- Use parameterized queries or LDAP libraries that handle escaping.
+- Use parameterized queries or LDAP libraries that handle escaping

 - Example (Java):